Devilson8/API_Riddle/README.md

 In order to operate this server, you first need:

-1 -T o install the node folder, in order to install the specific libraries showned on dependecies
+1 -To install the node folder, in order to install the specific libraries showned on dependecies

 2 - Enter your desired Port number, as it shows on the .env.example